 TGbe editor: Please modify the 1st paragraph in this subclause as follows:

-An AP MLD may remove one or more of its affiliated APs (see 6.3.136.2 (MLME-BSS-APREMOVAL.request)).
+An AP MLD may remove one or more of its affiliated APs (#15992) by initiating the MLME-BSS-AP-REMOVAL.request (see 6.3.136.2 (MLME-BSS-AP-REMOVAL.request)).
 An AP MLD that is an NSTR mobile AP MLD shall not remove the affiliated AP operating on the primary link (see 35.3.19 (NSTR mobile AP MLD operation)).
 The AP MLD shall announce the removal of any affiliated AP through a Reconfiguration Multi-Link element (see 9.4.2.312.4 (Reconfiguration Multi-Link element)) in all Beacon frames transmitted by its affiliated APs, as well as all Probe Response frames it transmits, until the affiliated AP has been removed.

-TGbe editor: Please modify the 5th paragraph in this subclause as follows:
+TGbe editor: Please modify the 5th paragraph in this subclause as follows (#15866):

 (#15985)In the Reconfiguration Multi-Link element, the EML Capabilities Present subfield and the MLD Capabilities And Operations Present subfield shall be set to 0.
-For each affiliated AP that the AP MLD intends to remove, the Reconfiguration Multi-Link element shall include a Per-STA Profile subelement with the subfields of the STA Control field set as following:
+For each affiliated AP that the AP MLD intends to remove, the Reconfiguration Multi-Link element shall include a Per-STA Profile subelement with the subfields of the STA Control field and the STA Info fields set as following:

-The Link ID subfield shall identify the AP being removed, the Complete Profile subfield shall be set to 0, the STA MAC Address Present subfield shall be set to 0, (#15991)(#16433)the AP Removal Timer Present subfield shall be set to 1, and the Operation Update Type subfield shall be set to 0.
+The Link ID subfield shall be set to the link identifier of the AP being removed

+The Complete Profile subfield shall be set to 0 and the STA MAC Address Present subfield shall be set to 0

+(#15991)(#164The AP Removal Timer Present subfield shall be set to 1 and the Operation Update Type subfield shall be set to 0.

 The AP Removal Timer subfield in the STA Info field shall be set to the number of TBTTs of the affiliated AP before it is removed or for the NSTR mobile AP MLD the AP Removal Timer subfield shall be set to the number of the TBTTs of the AP operating on the primary link before the affiliated AP operating on the nonprimary link is removed.
-The initial value of the AP Removal Timer subfield should point to a TBTT value that provides (#17937)sufficient time to announce the removal of (#17939)the affiliated AP such that all associated non-AP MLDs including the ones in power save mode have the opportunity to receive (#17940)the Reconfiguration Multi-Link element at least once before the AP is removed(#15994). .
+The initial value of the AP Removal Timer subfield should point to a TBTT value that provides (#17937)sufficient time to announce the removal of (#17939)the affiliated AP such that all associated non-AP MLDs including the ones in power save mode have the opportunity to receive (#17940)the Reconfiguration Multi-Link element at least once before the AP is removed(#15994). (#15992) The initial value of the AP Removal Timer subfield shall be set to the value of the APRemovalTimer parameter of the MLME-BSS-AP-REMOVAL.request primitive (#15993)and the AP Removal Timer value shall be decremented by 1 in each subsequent Beacon frame.

+(#15866)(#16441)No other subfields shall be included in the STA Info field.

 TGbe editor: Please modify the 7th paragraph in this subclause as follows:

-(#15995)An affiliated AP that is being removed may transmit BSS Transition Management Request frame(s) to notify of (#15401)(#15864)the termination of its BSS to associated non-AP STAs that support BTM and that are not affiliated with a non-AP MLD or to notify of the termination of its BSS to non-AP MLDs that are associated with the AP MLD of the affiliated AP.
-The affiliated AP shall transmit BSS Transition Management Request frame(s) if there are associated non-AP STAs that are not affiliated with a non-AP MLD and that support BTM to notify such non-AP STAs of the termination of its BSS.
+(#18121)(#18122)The affiliated AP that is being removed shall transmit BSS Transition Management Request frame(s) if there are associated non-AP STAs that are not affiliated with a non-AP MLD and that support BTM to notify such non-AP STAs of the termination of its BSS.
+The affiliated AP being removed may transmit BTM Request frame to associated non-AP STAs that are affiliated with non-AP MLDs associated with the AP MLD of the affiliated AP.

 TGbe editor: Please modify the 8th and 9th paragraph in this subclause as follows: